 Preparing the kiddos for school can be an unnerving task for parents as well as children.
 Whether it’s the very first day or a step up in grade, the recipe for success is to plan and start the school year organised.

 For students, everything is new and feelings of uncertainty can be overwhelming.
-The best remedy for overcoming these emotions is often, simply, ‘time.’
-Planning ahead can help mitigate anxiety around anticipation, and the fear experienced on the big day.
+Often the best remedy for overcoming these emotions, simply, ‘time.’
+But planning ahead can help with the short term, reducing anxiety around anticipation, and the fear experienced on the big day.

 Helping to build the right type of anticipation

 Parents play a big role in preparing kids for the upcoming school term, according to school administrator, Fiona Keith.

 Preparation should start at least two weeks before school to condition children physically, emotionally and mentally.

 “Make sure you start getting back into a regular bedtime routine before school begins – a little earlier to bed and earlier for breakfast,” says Fiona.
 “This will make those early mornings easier to bare.”